How to Contact College Coaches

 Online Recruiting Profiles

 Good online profiles allow coaches to search for athletes and make it easy for them to quickly evaluate you.
 90% of coaches say the recruiting process begins online and they are directly referring to online profiles and scouting services.
 By having an online profile, you are significantly increasing the chance you will get discovered by a coach and get recruited.
-You can create a free online profile by clicking on the Parent or Athlete button above.
+You can create a free online profile by clicking on the Parent or Athlete button below.

 Author: David Frank